 We are subject to potential conflicts of interest arising out of our relationship with Annaly and our Manager.
 An Annaly executive officer is our Manager's sole director, two of Annaly's employees are our directors, and several of Annaly's employees are officers of our Manager and us.
 Specifically, each of our officers also serves as an employee of our Manager or its affiliates.
 As a result, our Manager and our officers may have conflicts between their duties to us and their duties to, and interests in, Annaly or our Manager.
 There may also be conflicts in allocating investments which are suitable both for us and Annaly as well as other FIDAC managed funds.
 Annaly may compete with us with respect to certain investments which we may want to acquire, and as a result we may either not be presented with the opportunity or have to compete with Annaly to acquire these investments.
 Our Manager and our officers may choose to allocate favorable investments to Annaly instead of to us.
 The ability of our Manager and its officers and employees to engage in other business activities may reduce the time our Manager spends managing us.
 Further, during turbulent conditions in the mortgage industry, distress in the credit markets or other times when we will need focused support and assistance from our Manager, other entities for which our Manager also acts as an investment manager will likewise require greater focus and attention, placing our Manager's resources in high demand.
-In such situations, we may not receive the necessary support and assistance we require or would otherwise receive if we were internally managed or if our Manager did not act as a manager for other entities.
+In such situations, we may not receive the manager for other entities.
 There is no assurance that the allocation policy that addresses some of the conflicts relating to our investments, which is described under "Business-Conflicts of Interest," will be adequate to address all of the conflicts that may arise.
 In addition, we have entered into a repurchase agreement with Annaly, our Manager's parent, to finance our RMBS.
 This financing arrangement may make us less likely to terminate our Manager.
 It could also give rise to further conflicts because Annaly may be a creditor of ours.
 As one of our creditors, Annaly's interests may diverge from the interests of our stockholders.